QuiltMC/rfcs/rfc/1-rfc-process.md

 Here are some examples of changes that would require an RFC:

-- Any breaking change to the loader, API, or any other Quilt project
+- Any breaking change to the APIs (code or not) of any Quilt project
-- Addition of a new major part of the API
+- Any major API addition to any Quilt project
 - Any change to the RFC process itself, project governance rules, or community guidelines